WorldVistA/VistA-FHIR-Data-Loader/README.md

 As of the time of this writing, PCE STANDARIDZATION has not been officially released by the VA.
 That's why you need to obtain it from the Tech Journal.

-The installer must have the key XUMGR in order to be able to add users to the systems.

 ## Sample Install Transcript